WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Related Work

 \subsection{Benchmarks for Web App Generation}

 { }

 Web app generation has long been an active research topic.
-Beginning with pix2code~\cite{pix2code}, a large body of benchmarks and datasets~\cite{websight,design2code,sketch2code,vision2ui,web2code,webcode2m} focus on generating web apps from screenshots or sketches.
+Since the pioneering work of pix2code~\cite{pix2code}, a large body of benchmarks and datasets~\cite{websight,design2code,sketch2code,vision2ui,web2code,webcode2m} has focused on generating web apps from screenshots or sketches.
 These approaches typically conduct evaluation by comparing the generated web app code or rendered screenshots against the corresponding ground-truth code or original screenshots.

 In recent years, the emergence of LLMs has greatly lowered the barrier to web app generation, enabling users to create customized applications through natural-language or multi-modal requirements.
 However, as summarized in Table~\ref{related work table}, existing benchmarks fall short of addressing the full spectrum of the three challenges in this domain.
 First, some benchmarks rely on LLM-generated or expert-curated requirements, failing to capture the authenticity and diversity of real user behavior.
 Second, some benchmarks depend on predefined test cases or ground-truth code for evaluation.
 Third, some benchmarks are not fully automated, heavily relying on manual labeling.